With Alta HR, Fitbit turns its most stylish device into a cardio machine

 My knees are still killing me, but after more time with the $150 Alta HR, it’s safe to say this might be Fitbit’s most versatile activity tracker yet.

-Fitbit launched the original Alta last year as a stylish alternative to regular lineup of chunky trackers, with fashionable interchangeable bands to boot.
+original Alta last year as a stylish alternative to regular lineup of chunky trackers, with fashionable interchangeable bands to boot.
 As its name suggests, the newest Fitbit has an optical heart rate monitor baked in, without adding size or sacrificing style.
 It looks exactly like the original Alta, but with a better band clasp that uses the traditional buckle style instead of the difficult to close snap-in clasp.

 So why didn’t Fitbit just put a heart rate sensor in the Alta to begin with?
 The company had to make an entirely new chip.
 It’s essentially a smaller version of the one it made for Fitbit’s first heart rate-monitoring fitness band, the Surge, three years ago.